PSTAT197-F23/group-sandbox-team6-section2/class-activity/mindyxu0125-about.md

 ## About Me

-I am a ametaur mahjong player.
+I am a amateur mahjong player.